 As South Florida residents, it is extremely important to be well versed in hurricane preparedness as far as what supplies to have on hand, what to do before the storm comes and after it hits, and how to deal with the aftermath.
 It’s more than just stocking up on water, batteries and canned goods — your top priority should be taking the necessary steps to keep you, your loved ones, and your home and business properties safe.
-After the unsuspecting devastation in parts of South Florida from 2017’s Hurricane Irma, Wolf & Pravato want to make sure you are keenly aware of how to deal with your insurance companies should any of your properties experience any damages from a storm.
+After the unsuspecting devastation in parts of South Florida from 2017’s Hurricane Irma, Our Florida Hurricane Insurance Claims Lawyer at Law Offices of Wolf & Pravato wants to make sure you are keenly aware of how to deal with your insurance companies should any of your properties experience any damages from a storm.

 According to the National Weather Service, Hurricane Irma caused major damage in the “Florida Big Bend” in the form of widespread downed trees and power lines, road blockage due to fallen trees, power outages and trees falling on homes and cars.
 Over 6.5 million people were without power in Florida, and wind and rainfall were very powerful.
 These are the kinds of effects that may give you reason to file an insurance claim post-storm; however some insurance policies won’t cover all of your losses, and some won’t even cover wind damage if it occurred along with an event not included in the policy, such as flooding.
 This is why, before all else, it’s important for you to know your homeowner’s insurance policy inside and out.
 Know what is covered and what is not.
 You may be required to buy flood insurance if you live in a flood zone on FEMA’s flood map, but a hurricane can still damage and cause flooding in areas that are not in a flood zone.
 Even if you are not required to buy flood insurance, it’s still a good idea to get it, especially when you live in a state such as Florida where hurricane season rears its ugly head each and every year.
 There are too many instances where homeowners don’t actually review their insurance policies until after damage has taken place when the policy is needed, and then find out they aren’t covered for something.
 Don’t put yourself in this position.